AlecThomson/vis-downloader/README.md

   -h, --help  show this help message and exit
 ```

-Note that you will also want to set the `CASDA_USERNAME` environment variable for non-iteractive use.
+Note that you will also want to set the `CASDA_USERNAME` environment variable for non-interactive use.

 ## License